FTC7393/evlib_book/src/intro/evlib.md

 TODO: Add concrete example of a problem

 Maybe this library is a good fit for you.
 If it isn't, then you might want to stop here and read the FTC provided documentation instead.

+## Library Structure

+The library is split up into two parts: `electronvolts` and `evlib`.
+The `electronvolts` code consists of helper classes which are used to make `evlib`, which is the part of the library you will probably be using most often.
+Regardless of what you use, you will need to download both and put them inside the same directory.